The Largest Pool Ownership and Warranties Research in the USA. 2020 Updated.

 More Homes Than Ever Have Pools

-More U.S. homes have pools than ever before.
-Currently, 5.1 million homes, or over 4 percent of all U.S. households and over 6 percent of single family households who can potentially own a pool, have inground pools 1.
+More U.S. homes have swimming pools than ever before.
+Currently, 5.1 million homes, or over 4 percent of all U.S. households and over 6 percent of single-family households who can potentially own a pool, have inground pools 1.
 In warmer states, the percentage can be far higher.

 For instance, in Coral Springs, Florida, an astonishing 66 percent of homes have inground pools 2.
 A satellite photograph of Coral Springs, above, shows neighborhoods bespeckled with the light blue of backyard pools.
 Not far behind is Scottsdale, Arizona, where 62 percent of homes have pools, and the figure is 46 percent in nearby Tempe, Arizona.
 Actually, of the top 10 cities for pools, Arizona hosts 6.
 Especially if you own or are planning to own a home in a warmer state, a pool is an increasingly common feature.

 The installation of new inground pools ranges from reasonably affordable to very expensive, depending upon the homeowner’s budget, preferences, and how much space they have to work with.

 The average cost of building a new inground pool depends upon on the type and method of installation.
 Self-installation can result in substantial cost savings, and may only cost between approximately $12,000 and $30,000 total 3, 4, with some estimates placing the figure as low as about $6,200 5.